renathohcc/thyroid_cancer_risk_analysis/README.md

   - **Radiation Exposure**
   - **Iodine Deficiency**

-> Images of the dashboard with active filters were included to illustrate the main analyses.
+---

-## 🤝 Conclusion
+## Conclusion
 The analysis revealed no direct correlation between hormone levels or patient age and a **thyroid cancer diagnosis**.
 Likewise, nodule size alone did not prove relevant.
 However, combinations of multiple risk factors — especially family history, radiation exposure, and iodine deficiency — showed stronger associations with malignancy.

 This project emphasizes the importance of multidimensional analysis to better understand oncological risk and demonstrates how interactive dashboards can support data-driven decision-making.

+---

-## 🔗 Dashboard Access
+## Dashboard Access
-To access the published version of the dashboard, click [here](#) *(link to be inserted)*
+To access the published version of the dashboard, click [here](https://app.powerbi.com/view?r=eyJrIjoiOTJkNDFhZmYtYzc0MS00MmRjLWFjYWUtNjFiZGM5MGRhZDQ3IiwidCI6IjBlZjRjMzY5LTE5NmUtNDQ2Ny1hNDY2LTZkNTJmZWFjYjNkYyJ9)

+---

-## ⚖️ License
+## 📜 License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.
+This project is open-source and available under the MIT License.